Do I need a PASSPORT or PROOF OF CITIZENSHIP?

 All of our villas have WiFi, although, simply because of the location of the island, service is NOT 100% reliable 100% of the time.
-Your rental home is equipped with a telephone line but is restricted to local calls and INCOMING long distance calls.
-You'll need to use a calling card or credit card to make outgoing long distance calls.
+Your rental home is equipped with a telephone line but is restricted to local calls and INCOMING long-distance calls.
+You'll need to use a calling card or credit card to make outgoing long-distance calls.
 (Phone cards are also available in many places on St. John).
 Cell phone coverage is hit or miss here, due to the hilly terrain of our island.
 Sprint and AT&T are our main carriers in the USVI.
-NOTE: IT IS AGAINST THE LAW USE A CELL PHONE WHILE DRIVING.
-YOU WILL BE
+NOTE: IT IS AGAINST THE LAW TO USE A CELL PHONE WHILE DRIVING.

 What about GROCERIES, RESTAURANTS, CATERING?

 Cruz Bay has three grocery stores which we have found will cover most of your needs.
-We provide certain incidentals in each villa and we recommend making your shopping list before you arrive on St. John so you don’t forget anything.
+We provide certain incidentals in each villa and we recommend making your shopping list before you arrive in St. John so you don’t forget anything.
 Starfish Market is the largest market and is located in The Marketplace Shopping Center.
-(This is where the drug store, bakery, video rental and gourmet store is as well).
+(This is where the drug store, bakery, video rental, and gourmet store are as well).
 Other markets include Dolphin Market and Pine Peace Market in Cruz Bay.
 Love City Mini Mart is located in Coral Bay.

 We accept Personal checks, money orders, and Visa or Mastercard - bank checks for villa payment.
 Credit cards are accepted for boat charters, rental vehicles, restaurants, and other activities and services.